 It was uncertain what sort of funding might be arranged through ICANN, especially for this first round, though there was Consensus in the group recommending that a fundraising effort be established.
 For any funding provided through ICANN by a benefactor that does not wish to administer that funding itself, these funds would be allocated by a specially dedicated committee, only to those who meet the conditions established for support.
 Additionally, if there was not enough funding to distribute to all applicants for financial support, that funding would be distributed with a priority given to linguistic community applicants applying for IDN strings.
 There was Full Consensus for creating a development fund directed at new gTLD applicants who are determined as meeting the criteria established for support.

 There was Consensus that ICANN establish a Program Development function with an initial goal of securing a targeted commitment originally set at US$10,000,000 for an ICANN based development fund.
 There was No Consensus on the form such a function should take.
-Some members of the groupgroup felt that this should be a permanent position within ICANN while others felt that hiring a consultant to help with the follow on work on these recommendations might be a better solution.
-Still others felt that the fundraising and grant administration work should be done outside of ICANN itself in an affiliated philanthropic organization.
+Some members of the group felt that the fundraising and grant administration work should be done outside of ICANN itself in an affiliated philanthropic organization.

 There was Full Consensus on the fact that any monies raised for a development fund would need to be maintained in accounts that should be separated from any ICANN general funds, and should be treated in a similar way to any monies that are to be collected in auctions; i.e. that they should be administered by a foundation or other entity separated from ICANN designated for philanthropic distribution.